cloudpilot-emu/cloudpilot-emu/doc/debugging.md

 debugger connections.
 After connecting, GDB can be used to interrupt and step the virtual CPU, inspect registers and memory, set breakpoints and watchpoints, and more.

+**IMPORTANT:** Only the native CLI build of CloudpilotEmu supports debugging, the web version does not contain the GDB stub!
+Precompiled binaries for the CLI build are not provided, you'll have to build it from scratch.

 ### Symbolic debugging of PalmOS applications